hapify/hapify/docs/templating/hapify/syntax.md

 -   `isGeolocated` (short: `pGeo`) the model contains at least one latitude field and one longitude field
 -   `isGeoSearchable` (short: `pGSe`) the model contains at least one searchable latitude field and one searchable longitude field

-Short-codes available for the access' properties of a model:
+Short-codes available for the access properties of a model:

 -   `onlyAdmin` (short: `pOAd`) the model only contains actions restricted to `admin`
 -   `onlyOwner` (short: `pOOw`) the model only contains actions restricted to `owner`